Home

 Head: Mary Lilly, Ph.
 D.

 The long-term goal of our laboratory is to understand how the cell-cycle events of meiosis are coordinated with the developmental and metabolic events of oogenesis.
-Chromosome mis-segregation during female meiosis is the leading cause of miscarriages and birth defects in humans.
-Recent evidence suggests that many meiotic errors occur downstream of defects in the signaling pathways that control oocyte growth and differentiation.
+Chromosome mis-segregation during female meiosis is the leading cause of miscarriages and congenital anomalies in humans.
+Recent evidence suggests that many meiotic errors occur downstream of anomalies in the signaling pathways that control oocyte growth and differentiation.
 Thus, an understanding of how meiotic progression and gamete differentiation are coordinated during oogenesis is essential to studies in both reproductive biology and medicine.

 In mammals, studies on the early stages of oogenesis face serious technical challenges in that entry into the meiotic cycle, meiotic recombination, and the initiation of the highly conserved prophase I arrest all occur during embryogenesis.
 By contrast, in Drosophila these critical events of early oogenesis all take place continuously within the adult female.
 Easy access to the early stages of oogenesis, coupled with available genetic and molecular genetic tools, makes Drosophila an excellent model for studies on meiotic progression and oocyte development.